-In K-12 institutions across the country, educators, school officials and parents are searching for comprehensive solutions to preserve student and staff safety.
-Tragic events such as school shootings – while still far too frequent – are relatively rare.
-However, K-12 schools also face everyday emergencies that require instant, coordinated responses from multiple teams, including local public safety officers.
+In K-12 schools across the country, educators, administrators, and parents seek comprehensive solutions to ensure student and staff safety.
+While tragic events such as school shootings are relatively rare–although still far too frequent–K-12 institutions face numerous everyday challenges and “minor” emergencies that require immediate and coordinated responses from multiple teams, namely school security personnel and public safety officers.

 Ensuring a safe and efficient work environment is, now more than ever, a top priority.
 Mobile Communications America is here to provide campuses critical solutions.
 Whether in need of temporary or long-term solutions, MCA can provide immediate deployment with no hassle, turn-key solutions that will fit your unique needs.